Abrar1S/Abrar1S/README.md

 # Hi there 👋, I am Rashid Abrar

 I have a great deal of fun working on various software projects.
-Working on these projects has given me the opportunity to hone my skills in object-oriented programming, back-end development, Google Maps, push notifications, and material UI design, among many other areas.
+Working on these projects has given me the opportunity to hone my skills in object-orientated programming, back-end development, Google Maps, push notifications, and material UI design, among many other areas.
 In addition, I enjoy machine learning.
 Working on projects related to machine learning and deep learning helps me comprehend how beneficial studying machine learning may be for my future knowledge quest.

 Skills: Python, Java, HTML, CSS, PHP, C, C++, FLASK, MySQL, SQLite, Firebase, MS SQL, Retrofit, REST API